inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave2.md

 I feel like this role suits me because im not afraid to speak up when something is wrong or needs fixing.\
 I very much enjoy speaking in-front of people and have some control over what is happening.\
 my experience with this role so far is that it is more about being a part of every role of the team more so than controlling them.\
-People often like to do things their way, and im not going to tell them to do something else it works fine.
+People often like to do things their way, and im not going to tell them to do something else if it works fine.

 #####Martin: Customer contact
+I enjoy the work from idea to product, I therefore felt like I could make an impact\
+in this role.
+I am very engaged in the boardgame and enjoy formulating the rules into\
+real code.
+That is why I chose this role, and so far I am happy with it.

 #####Jan Kåre: Code leader